-- Vocational Programs include pallet making and light assembly work such as collating, bulk mailings, sorting, packaging for businesses in our community.
-Approximately 60 adults with developmental disabilities are productive, wage earning employees in a pleasant working environment. - Landscaping Services provide quality grounds keeping services to businesses and homes in our community.
-The Landscape Crew consists of 5 adults with developmental disabilities who help to maintain grounds for over 20 local businesses and private homes. - Food Services Our kitchen provides nutritionally balanced lunches daily, as well as a training work site for the people we serve.
+- \Vocational Programs include pallet making and light assembly work such as collating, bulk mailings, sorting, packaging for businesses in our community.
+Approximately 60 adults with developmental disabilities are productive, wage earning employees in a pleasant working environment. - \Landscaping Services provide quality grounds keeping services to businesses and homes in our community.
+The Landscape Crew consists of 5 adults with developmental disabilities who help to maintain grounds for over 20 local businesses and private homes. - \Food Services Our kitchen provides nutritionally balanced lunches daily, as well as a training work site for the people we serve.
 Over 40 meals are prepared daily with the assistance of several individuals whom we serve.
-As a result of it being such a wonderful training worksite, a number of individuals have been placed and are now working in local restaurants and nursing homes. - Community Employment Services assist individuals with developmental disabilities in career development.
-Our goal is to make successful job matches based on the realistic choices of the people we serve. - Residential Services now have homes that serve adults with developmental disabilities located in Newington/Portsmouth, NH and York, Maine. - Community Center programs offer a therapeutic/recreational/social venue that fosters community inclusion/volunteerism.
-Approximately 30 adults participate in this program routinely. - Senior Program- provides leisure/recreation opportunities for adults with developmental disabilities who are senior citizens and unable to work or no longer wish to work. - Social/Community Inclusion Great Bay Services provides countless opportunities to participate in social and leisure activities such as weekly bowling, a weekly Monday Night Social event which includes dancing, crafts, karaoke, pot luck dinners, and movie nights.
+As a result of it being such a wonderful training worksite, a number of individuals have been placed and are now working in local restaurants and nursing homes. - \Community Employment Services assist individuals with developmental disabilities in career development.
+Our goal is to make successful job matches based on the realistic choices of the people we serve.
+We currently support 39 individuals with developmental disabilities in our community, working with 17 different community employers. - \Residential Services now have 5 homes that serve a total of 47 adults with developmental disabilities located in Newington/Portsmouth, NH and York, Maine. - \Community Center programs offer a therapeutic/recreational/social venue that fosters community inclusion/volunteerism.
+Approximately 30 adults participate in this program routinely. - \Senior Program- provides leisure/recreation opportunities for adults with developmental disabilities who are senior citizens and unable to work or no longer wish to work. - \Social/Community Inclusion Great Bay Services provides countless opportunities to participate in social and leisure activities such as weekly bowling, a weekly Monday Night Social event which includes dancing, crafts, karaoke, pot luck dinners, and movie nights.
 There are usually about 30 people whom we serve who enjoy bowling each week in Portsmouth.
-Approximately 35 individuals gather on Monday Nights to enjoy social activities with their friends.

-Guided Tour Vacations - Staff help to make dreams come true by facilitating vacations in the United States and abroad through The Guided Tour, Inc. Each year 5-10 individuals we serve vacation with The Guided Tour, Inc. This year the trips included Ireland, the Caribbean, and Disney World.

-Special Olympics- Each year Great Bay Services staff and volunteers, made up of family members, assist approximately 40 athletes with practice in preparation for the local Area Games and Special Olympics held at UNH.

-Service Coordination - Each client has their own Service Coordinator who advocates for the individuals we serve, working with the entire team which includes person served, families, staff, medical personnel.
-Transportation Services - Great Bay Services provides transportation to the people we serve to assist with their daily schedules which includes individuals who would be unable to receive services.
-Nursing Services - Our Registered Nurse works with people served, their families, and our staff to ensure that medical and health needs are being met.
+Approximately 35 individuals gather on Monday Nights to enjoy social activities with their friends. - \Guided Tour Vacations Staff help to make dreams come true by facilitating vacations in the United States and abroad through The Guided Tour, Inc. Each year 5-10 individuals we serve vacation with The Guided Tour, Inc. This year the trips included Ireland, the Caribbean, and Disney World. - \Special Olympics- Each year Great Bay Services staff and volunteers, made up of family members, assist approximately 40 athletes with practice in preparation for the local Area Games and Special Olympics held at UNH. - \Service Coordination Each client has their own Service Coordinator who advocates for the individuals we serve, working with the entire team which includes person served, families, staff, medical personnel. - \Transportation Services Great Bay Services provides transportation to the people we serve to assist with their daily schedules which includes individuals who would be unable to receive services.
+Twenty-five (25) individuals receive transportation back and forth to their homes each day through our transportation services.
+Our 47 residents receive transportation to GBS, and/or community employment through our transportation services.
+Ten (10) individuals are driven to their part-time jobs once they arrive at GBS. - \Nursing Services Our Registered Nurse works with people served, their families, and our staff to ensure that medical and health needs are being met.